Sociotechnical Harms of Algorithmic Systems: Scoping a Taxonomy for Harm Reduction: Background

-Structured frameworks aid practitioners’ anticipation of harms throughout the product life cycle ~\cite{Madaio_2020, Wong_Boyd_Metcalf_Shilton_2020}.
-They encourage more rigorous analysis of social and ethical considerations ~\cite{Madaio_2020}, especially when operationalizing principles feels opaque ~\cite{Mittelstadt_2019}.
-Taxonomizing harms is, however, an exercise in classification, which has potential tradeoffs: taxonomies, as informational infrastructure ~\cite{Schmidt_Wagner_2004}, draw action to certain issues over others, shaping how people navigate and act on information ~\cite{Bowker_Star_2000}.
-As such, the epistemological choices made in developing harm taxonomies focus practitioner attention on particular areas over others ~\cite{Boyarskaya_2020}.
+Structured frameworks can aid practitioners’ anticipation of harms throughout the product lifecycle ~\cite{Madaio_2020, Wong_Boyd_Metcalf_Shilton_2020}.
+They encourage more rigorous analysis of social and ethical considerations ~\cite{Madaio_2020}, especially when operationalizing principles seems opaque ~\cite{Mittelstadt_2019}.
+Taxonomizing harms is, however, an exercise in classification, which has potential limitations: taxonomies can draw action to some issues over others, shaping how people navigate and act on information ~\cite{Bowker_Star_2000}.
+As such, the epistemological choices made in developing harm taxonomies focus attention on certain areas over others ~\cite{Boyarskaya_2020}.

-Many existing harm taxonomies focus on particular domains of use (e.g., ~\cite{Scheuerman_Jiang_Fiesler_Brubaker_2021, Tran_Valecha2019}) and how they are complex assemblages of actors, social norms, practices, and technical systems that can foster individual and collective harm ~\cite{Puar_2020}.
-Taxonomies have been developed related to online content ~\cite{Banko_Mackeen_Ray, Scheuerman_Jiang_Fiesler_Brubaker_2021, Walker_DeVito_2020}, social media ~\cite{Nova_DeVito_Saha_Rashid_Roy_Turzo_Afrin_Guha, Tran_Valecha2019, Tran_Valecha_Rad_Rao_2020}, and malicious uses of algorithmic systems \cite{brundage2018malicious}, including cyber attacks ~\cite{Agrafiotis_Nurse_Goldsmith_Creese_Upton_2018} and cyberbullying ~\cite{Ashktorab2018}.
-Relatedly, they can focus on particular types of harms, such as misinformation \cite{Tran_Valecha_Rad_Rao_2020} or representational harms co-produced through system inputs and outputs, which reinforce social hierarchies ~\cite{Katzman_Barocas_Blodgett_Laird_Scheuerman_Wallach_2021, Wang_Barocas_Laird_Wallach_2022}.
+Many existing harm taxonomies address particular domains of use (e.g., ~\cite{Scheuerman_Jiang_Fiesler_Brubaker_2021, Tran_Valecha2019}) and how they are complex assemblages of actors, norms, practices, and technical systems, which can foster individual and collective harm ~\cite{Puar_2020}.
+Taxonomies have been developed related to online content ~\cite{Banko_Mackeen_Ray, Scheuerman_Jiang_Fiesler_Brubaker_2021, Walker_DeVito_2020}, social media ~\cite{Nova_DeVito_Saha_Rashid_Roy_Turzo_Afrin_Guha, Tran_Valecha2019, Tran_Valecha_Rad_Rao_2020}, users ``at-risk" for experiencing online abuse ~\cite{ThomasSOK, WarfordSOK}, and malicious uses of algorithmic systems \cite{brundage2018malicious}, including cyber attacks ~\cite{Agrafiotis_Nurse_Goldsmith_Creese_Upton_2018} and cyberbullying ~\cite{Ashktorab2018}.
+Relatedly, they can focus on particular types of harms, such as misinformation \cite{Tran_Valecha_Rad_Rao_2020} or representational harms co-produced through image tagging system inputs and outputs that reinforce social hierarchies ~\cite{Katzman_Barocas_Blodgett_Laird_Scheuerman_Wallach_2021, Wang_Barocas_Laird_Wallach_2022}.
 While domain-specific taxonomies draw attention to how context informs the emergent nature of harm, they are not easily applicable to a wide range of algorithmic systems.
-Many systems deploy across contexts, including, for example, ranking and recommendation systems (e.g., search engines or content sorting algorithms on social media platforms), and object detection models (e.g., video surveillance systems, self-driving cars, and accessibility technology).
+Many systems deploy across contexts, including, for example, ranking and recommendation systems (e.g., search engines or content sorting algorithms on social media platforms) and object detection models (e.g., video surveillance systems, self-driving cars, and accessibility technology).